mklemmingen/HIDmibbi/README.md

 # HIDmibbi
 Simple Admin Access on WIN11 devices using any microcontroller with HID over USB

-Using the Windows 11 GUI with a HID Library, the Microcontroller simulates keyboard inputs to gain admin access in 7 commands.
+Using the Windows 11 GUI, the Microcontroller simulates keyboard inputs to gain admin access in 7 commands.

 1. Windows Button to open Start
 2. Types in Command